annapamma/vue-heatmap-tutorial/README.md

 Save and refresh `index.html`.
 You should see:
 ![Webpage with white background and "Hello from Vue!" in black letters and a heatmap with two data tracks.
 All tracks with values from 0 to 29 are colored in a green gradient, and from 30 to 50 in a red gradient."](images/step-7a.png)

 You just classified your data into `low` and `high`, and this immediately gives you a nice sense of the patterns in your data.
 As you can see, ApexCharts accepts `colorScale` as an array of objects.
-The `from` and `to` keys assign the lowest and highest values in that color range, `color` is just that, and `name` is an optional property.
 Can you add a `middle` range and color to your scale?

 See it on codepen: https://codepen.io/annapamma/pen/MNeypK